New Patient Information

 We realize that medical and dental care is expensive.
 Our fees, by design, are within the usual and customary range for our specialty in this geographical area.
 We also understand that sometimes it can be a sobering experience to discuss the costs of surgical care.
 Please try to understand that we strive to deliver care in the safest, most comfortable fashion.
 For many patients, this includes general anesthesia or IV sedation techniques to further enhance their comfort during the oral procedure.
 The oral care is delivered in a manner that is analogous to and as safe as that delivered in a hospital operating suite but at a fraction of the cost.
 The costs of your care underwrite this provision of comfort, safety, and expertise.

 Dental Insurance Information

-Many oral and maxillofacial procedures are covered by dental insurance.
-It is very likely that you are insured under an individual or group policy that partially covers the type of dental services provided by this office.
+Many oral and maxillofacial procedures are covered by dental and/or medical insurance.
+It is very likely that you are insured under an individual or group policy that partially covers the type of advanced dental and oral surgery services provided in our Houston surgical practice.
 It is, however, extremely rare that a policy covers 100% of all charges incurred.
-There may be deductibles, and frequently insurance companies make payment on what they consider "usual and customary" fees for various oral and maxillofacial services.
+There may be deductibles, and frequently, insurance companies make payment on what they consider "usual and customary" fees for various oral and maxillofacial services.
 These payments may actually be lower than the fee charged.
 We do participate in many managed oral care (PPO's, HMO's, POS) programs.
 If you are a member of such a plan, please discuss this with our patient coordinator.